Fire Dampers

 Actuators

-In modern fire dampers, electrical actuators may be used instead of fusible links.
+In modern dampers, electrical actuators may be used instead of fusible links.
 These actuators are triggered by the building’s fire alarm or a heat sensor, closing the damper electronically.

-Ductwork Integration
+Ductwork

 Fire dampers are installed within the ductwork where it crosses through fire-resistant walls or floors, ensuring that fire cannot travel through the ventilation system.